 - Administering invalid field sobriety “tests,” which are not supported by research studies.

 - Failing to properly administer the Portable Breath Test (PBT), causing a false-positive result (i.e., not following the law and waiting 15 minutes before administering the test) to support a probable cause for arrest.
 (Note: PBT results are generally not admissible in Michigan courts unless offered by the Defense).

 - Not having the Datamaster breath test after 2 hours of cessation of the vehicle operation.

-The above list of police officer mistakes is only a partial list of mistakes made by officers.
-It applies to Michigan DUI / DWI arrests.
+The above list of police officer mistakes is only a partial list of errors made by officers.
+It applies to Michigan DUI / OWI arrests.
 If any of the above mistakes exist in a Driving Under the Influence matter, then a good defense may exist to the DUI / DWI charges.

 How Defense Lawyers Can Help When There Is a Botched OWI Investigation or Arrest